EPIDURAL VS. SUBDURAL BLEED

 An epidural bleed is an arterial bleed.
 The patient has a brief period of unconsciousness following injury.
 He then becomes lucid and quickly progresses to unconsciousness and possible coma.
 A common site for injury is the meningeal artery which runs close to the surface, behind the ear.

 A subdural bleed is venous and progresses slowly.
 The patient may not experience any symptoms for a few days.
 It may even become chronic.
-Suspect a subdural bleed if the patient had a fall /head injury and was initally okay and later becomes unconscious.
+Suspect a subdural bleed , if the patient had a fall / head injury and was initially okay, then later becomes unconscious.
 It is common in alcoholics.

 0 Comments: